-Description: This SPA addresses many areas of the Accountable Government Act including coordination of enterprise and agency strategic planning, performance planning and performance measurement.
+Description: This SPA addresses many areas of the Accountable Government Act including coordination of enterprise and agency strategic planning, performance planning, performance measurement and performance auditing.
 This SPA also includes technical assistance in the area of government reinvention.

-Why we are doing this: To provide accountability and results and enable state government to achieve the most for lowans, especially in these times of limited resources.
+Why we are doing this: To provide accountability and results and enable state government to achieve the most value for lowans, with limited resources.

-What we're doing to achieve results: The Department developed guidebooks for strategic planning, performance planning and measurement and agencies were provided training and technical assistance in developing their plans and measures.
+What we're doing to achieve results: The Department updated guidebooks for strategic planning, performance planning and measurement and agencies were provided training and technical assistance in developing their plans and measures.